ASzot/NewPersonalWebsite/content/posts/kv_cache.md

         # the same weight values).
         self.tok_embed.weight = self.lm_head.weight
 ```
-Next, compute the "parallel" transformer forward pass where we compute the attention scores for all input tokens at the same time.
+Next, compute the "parallel" transformer forward pass where the attention scores for all input tokens are computed at the same time.
 This forward pass is used for training.
-Note I implement the attention operation to keep the code simple rather than using the built in [PyTorch attention](https://pytorch.org/docs/2.2/generated/torch.nn.functional.scaled_dot_product_attention.html).
+Note that I implement the attention operation to keep the code simple rather than using the built in [PyTorch attention](https://pytorch.org/docs/2.2/generated/torch.nn.functional.scaled_dot_product_attention.html).
 The next section shows it's inefficient to reuse this code for inference since it recomputes attention scores for every new tokens.
 The KV cache is the more efficient alternative for inference.

 ```python
 def transformer_forward(model: CausalTransformer, idx):